element-hq/element-web/docs/cypress.md

 ## Running the Tests
-Our Cypress tests run automatically as part of our CI along with our other tests, on every pull request and on every merge to develop.
+Our Cypress tests run automatically as part of our CI along with our other tests, on every pull request and on every merge to develop & master.

 However the Cypress tests are run, an element-web must be running on http://localhost:8080 (this is configured in `cypress.json`) - this is what will